microsoft/azuredevopslabs/labs/devopsserver/technet/readme.md

 The Visual Studio 2019 VM (Spring Update) and the corresponding labs are now available on Microsoft Hands-On Labs which means you can try them from a browser or a windows client without having to worry about downloading the entire virtual machine.

-**Note**: TechNet infrastructure is not designed for classroom trainings.
+**Note**: Hands-on Lab infrastructure is not designed for classroom trainings.
 There is a concurrency limit for the labs.
 Should you want to use them in a classroom, please contact the [Learning On-Demand](mailto:lodslabs@microsoft.com?Subject=TechNet%20labs%20for%20classroom%20usage) team

 Here are the links to the labs on Microsoft Hands-On Labs: